-Even though we’ve learned that Gen Z is more likely to purchase on mobile than other generations are, 2 in 3 teens still shop at brick and mortar stores — so if you’re a brand with a physical presence, don’t neglect your in-store experience.
-Because, as we’ve learned, Gen Z prefer experiences and wants to be seen “in-the-wild”.
+Even though we’ve learned that Gen Z is more likely to purchase on mobile, 2 in 3 teens still shop at brick and mortar stores — so if you’re a brand with a physical presence, don’t neglect your in-store experience.
+Because Gen Z prefer experiences and wants to be seen “in-the-wild”.
 Your brand can cater to this desire by creating a share-worthy in-store experience that will both draw Gen Z in and prompt them to share on social media and with their friends.

 A great example of a brand’s in-store experience is Glossier.
 Glossier, a beauty brand famous for its eyebrow gel, got their start online in 2010 years before ever making an appearance in “IRL”.
 Once they did open up shop in New York City in 2018, though, customers could be spotted lining up for hours to gain entrance.

 And while yes, they came for the makeup — they also came for the experience.
 Glossier created a pale pink oasis so on-brand with their skincare aesthetic that customers couldn’t help but photograph it and share it with the world.
 Gen Z consumers want to experience Glossier’s store as much as they want to purchase their products.
 And this relationship between the in-store experience and the product quality drives brand loyalty.

 Just see for yourself!

 Read next: Offline Spending With Digital Natives